 Address: 629 Sugar Bowl Road, Norden, California

-Conveniently located 16 miles from South Lake Tahoe city, the Sierra-at-Tahoe ski resort has been named as a "Top 10 Overall Resort" in the United States because of its great value and superb ski runs.
-This family-friendly resort has an excellent selection of lodging and dining as well as vacation package options.
+Conveniently located 16 miles from South Lake Tahoe city, the Sierra-at-Tahoe is a family-friendly resort with an excellent selection of lodging and dining, as well as vacation package options.
 Sierra-at-Tahoe is ideal for intermediate skiers.
 Half of the resort's ski runs are intermediate level; the other half includes 25 percent beginner and 25 percent advanced runs.
-Those learning to ski will appreciate the resort's lessons and the four lifts that are reserved for beginners only.
+Those learning to ski will appreciate the resort's lessons, which take place on 11 acres of gently sloped bunny hills.
+There are also two lifts reserved for beginners only.

 Address: 1111 Sierra-at-Tahoe Road, Twin Bridges, California